bytemare/workflows/VERIFICATION.md

 ### Automated Verification (Recommended)

-The easiest way to verify a release is using the automated verification helper script:
+The easiest way to verify a release is using the automated verification script:

 ```bash
 # Download the script